-Join Morten Rand-Hendriksen for an in-depth discussion in this video Interaction design through CSS, part of Responsive Web Design in the Browser.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Interaction design through CSS, part of Learning Responsive Web Design in the Browser.

 We have yet to define either a hover…or focus state for these links.…Following modern flat design principles we can add…a drop shadow to these boxes when they're interacted with,…so they appear to lift off the page…and above the background.…And to make it more interactive, we'll do this gradually…through a transition, so it literally looks like the box…lifts off the page and then slides down again onto the page.…